holochain-open-dev/holochain-time-index/README.md

 In the above example we are indexing 3 entries.
 It should be simple to follow the time tree and see how this tree can be used to locate an entry in time; but we have also introduced a new concept: TimeFrame.
 TimeFrame is the last piece of the path where entries get linked.
 This allows for the specification of a time frame that is greater than one unit of the "parent" time.
 This is useful when you want to link at a fidelity that is not offered by the ordinary time data; i.e index links at every 30 second chunk vs every minute or link to every 10 minute chunk vs every hour.
-This time frame can be set by adding the `ENFORCE_SPAM_LIMIT` to host DNA's properties.
+This time frame can be set by adding the `MAX_CHUNK_INTERVAL` to host DNA's properties.

 Indexes into time tree occur based on the value received from `IndexableEntry::entry_time(&self)` trait function that should be derive on the entry type you wish to index.